BernardoABDamasceno/MDJ-GigaGun/README.md

  - RPGs need to spawn a bit further a way from the player to not clip into vision.

 ## Known Bugs:
- - got a bug with the flame thrower once where it took like half a second to change directions when walking, haven't been able to replicate it
+# (order of importance from up to down)

+ - some objects make the player start stutter walking

+ - parameterizar tudo como deve de ser

  - flamethrower particles too narrow and short
  - explosion particles too small

+ - grenades sometimes pass thru ground(requires checking in new map)

+ - connection points iluminam-se uns aos outros com colisoes(? i dont know what this means)

+(who cares at this point, unless we figure out if replicable)
  - bug where the flamethower flames were blue for a second after firing when first clicking into the game (once on startup)
- - some objects make the player start stutter walking

- - parameterizar tudo como deve de ser

- - connection points iluminam-se uns aos outros com colisoes(? i dont know what this means)

- - grenades sometimes pass thru ground(requires checking in new map)
+ - got a bug with the flame thrower once where it took like half a second to change directions when walking, haven't been able to replicate it